erickschulz/NPDECODES/README.md

 * `./TestQuadratureRules_mysolution`: Runs the students code, i.e. the one in `mysolution/`.
 * `./TestQuadratureRules_test_mysolution`: Runs unit tests the students code, i.e. the one in `mysolution/`.

-Note that there are two homeworks folders.
+There is two folders called `homeworks/`.
 One contains the source files and one contains the executables:
 ```
 .
-├── build
+├── build (was created by you)
 │   ├── homeworks
 │   :   ├── TestQuadratureRules
 │       :   ├── TestQuadratureRules_mastersolution      (executable)